Modern Treatment Options for Patients with Diabetes

-- Diabetes patients should be seen at least once every six months by a diabetes specialist (an endocrinologist or a diabetologist).
+- Diabetes patients should be seen at least once every six months by a diabetes specialist (an endocrinologist).
 He or she should also be seen periodically by other members of a diabetes treatment team, including a diabetes nurse educator and a dietitian who will help develop a meal plan for the individual.

 - Ideally, diabetes patients should also see an exercise physiologist for help in developing a physical activity plan, and perhaps, a social worker, psychologist or other mental health professional for help with the stresses and challenges of living with a chronic disease.

 - Diabetes patients should have regular eye exams (once a year) by an ophthalmologist to make sure that any eye problems associated with diabetes are caught early and treated before they become serious.